JUMP TO:

 Likewise, the training load values it’s providing on recent workouts seem double that of other platforms (including Suunto, Garmin, and Polar.)
 For example, my trail run today on COROS was 433 (TRIMP), whereas Garmin was 227, Suunto was 208 (EPOC), Polar was 241 (TRIMP).
 The heart rate between these four devices was virtually identical (especially given two of them were connected to the same sensor/strap).

 Overall, COROS does a good job at recording your workout data and showing you the data from it.
-However, I’d love to see COROS step-up their focus on the training load pieces.
+However, I’d love to see COROS step up their focus on the training load pieces.
 Aspects like showing 7-day trending load, and understanding why the training load values are so much higher than their competitors, despite using the same theoretical formulas, are all areas to work on.

 Mapping & Navigation:

-Outside of the AMOELD display, the addition of mapping is the biggest feature on the Pace Pro.
+Outside of the AMOLED display, the addition of mapping is the biggest feature on the Pace Pro.
 Of course, given the price point (very nearly that of the APEX series), it kinda makes sense for it to be included.

 The first thing to understand about mapping is the general mapping landscape in terms of map levels.
 Simply put: Just because a watch has mapping, doesn’t mean all maps are created equal.
 I’ve previously included this little chart/list in other reviews, which many people have said is super helpful to understanding the differences: